 - A snow leopard has a long bushy tail covered with thick fur like the rest of its body.

-- Its tail also has the rosette pattern usually of bigger size than those of the body and black stripes at the ending point.
+- Its tail also has a rosette pattern usually of bigger size than those of the body and black stripes at the ending point.

 - Of all the big cat species, the snow leopard has the longest tail.